Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Edit feature attachments/README.md

 ## Additional information

-Attachments can only be added to and accessed on service feature tables when their hasAttachments property is true.
+Attachments can only be added to and accessed on a service feature table when its `hasAttachments` property is true.

 ## Relevant API